 A robust body of research has established that when students are educated by professionals who look like them, there is an increase in cultural competency, academic success, and student and family engagement.
 (Institute of Labor Economics, 2017; Tillman, 2004; Pang and Gibson, 2001; Ladson-Billings,1994) Today 80% of New Orleans Public School students are Black but less than 50% of teachers are.
 (State of Public Education in New Orleans, 2018) If we are going to enhance the pace of educational progress in New Orleans we need to support Black educators who can produce profound impacts for Black children.

 BLACK-LED SCHOOLS ARE FILLED WITH ASSETS OF BLACK EDUCATORS.

 Many of these schools are doing an excellent job educating children – in 2017-2018 a Black-led, Black-governed school had the highest percentage of 3rd-8th grade students scoring Mastery or above on LEAP tests when looking at combined grades and subjects.
 (New Orleans Schools that Beat Louisiana’s Average LEAP Score,The Times-Picayune; Leap Scores 2018, The Times-Picayune).
-Still others lead the way in key areas, like Black teacher recruitment and retention.
+Still others lead the way in key areas, like cohort graduation rates.
 However, many Black-led schools face challenges accessing the human, financial and political capital needed to sustain and optimize their positive impacts.

 STRENGTHENING AND SUSTAINING BLACK-LED SCHOOLS IMPROVES MORE THAN ACADEMICS.